CameronLonsdale/MTP/README.md

 Letters can be entered using the keyboard any time.

 The menu can be opened with the escape key.
-The "Export" button in the menu will write the JSON state of the decryption to a file named 'result.json'
+The "Export" button in the menu will write the JSON state of the decryption to a file named 'result.json' by default.
+Use the -o flag to specify the desired filename for export.

 You can exit the program cleanly using the "Quit" menu button.